pitfail/pitfail-reports/report1/report1.rst

         - Starting funds is positive

 Flow of Events for Main Success Scenario:
-        1. → Requests the league settings page
+        1. → *Coordinator* requests to view league settings page.
-        2. ← Authenticates the user's credentials against the database
+        2. ← *System* signals the *Database* for authentication and the league's settings page.
+        3. ← *Database* authenticates the user's ability to modify the league settings and returns the league settings page.
-        3. ← Return a settings page populated with the current settings
+        4. ← *System* returns a league setting page populated with the current settings.
-        4. → Submits updated league settings
+        6. → *Coordinator* submits updated league settings.
-        5. ← Validate new league settings
+        7. ← *System* Validate new league settings
-        6. ← Store updated settings in the database
+        8. ← *System* sends updated settings to the *database.*
+        9. ← *Database* signals the *System* that the settings have been updated.
+        10. ← *System* signals the *Coordinator* "Settings have been updated."

-Flow of Events for Extensions:
+Flow of Events for league does not exist:

-        - League does not exist

-                1. → Requests the league settings page
+	1. → *Player* requests the league settings page.
+	2. ← *System* signals the *Database* for authentication and the league's settings page.
+	3. ← *Database* signals the *System* that the league does not exist.
-                2. ← Return "page not found" error
+        4. ← *System* returns "page not found" error.

-        - User is not a coordinator of the league
+Flow of Events for user is not a coordinator of the league:

-                1. → Requests the league settings page
+	1. → *Player* requests the league settings page.
-                2. ← Authenticates the user's credentials against the database
+	2. ← *System* signals the *Database* for authentication and the league's settings page.
+	3. ← *Database* signals the *System* that the league is invite-only and the *Player* is not a member.
-                3. ← Return "access denied" error
+        4. ← *System* returns "access denied" error.

 Use Case Diagram
 ----------------